herguad/da_stats/README.md

 <img src="imgs\mcount_describe().png" alt="gral_stats_genre">
 </p>

-Rows for movies of genres 'independent', 'international', 'classic' and 'cult' movies were removed after identifying the specific indeces (via a nested conditional in a for-loop).
+Rows for movies of genres 'independent', 'international' and 'cult' movies were removed after identifying the specific indeces (via a nested conditional in a for-loop).
 The cleaned df was plotted in a new scatterplot using a gradient palette to better show data density for different years.

 Even after filtering, a simple bar plot shows to what extent some genres (e.g. 'dramas') may be overrepresented.